BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift202/setup.md

 # Lab Setup
-Prior to working on labs, the Platform Services team will have created 4 projects for each attendee:
+Prior to working on labs, the Platform Services team will have created 3 projects for each attendee:
-- tooling
+- tools
 - dev
-- production
+- prod

 Each attendee is provided their own dedicated project as a platform "tenant".
 In this way, attendees are not required to add customized names to their apps, as was the case in OpenShift101.